okozelsk/NET/Readme.txt

 Demo application
 ----------------
 All the functionality is demonstrated in a simple demo application (/Demo/DemoConsoleApp).
 Application has no startup parameters, all necessary settins are specified in EsnDemoSettings.xml file.
 EsnDemoSettings.xml has to be in the same folder as the executable DemoConsoleApp.exe.
-Application performs training-->prediction operations sequence for each demo case defined in EsnDemoSettings.xml.
-Input time series data has to be stored in a file (csv format).
-You can simply modify EsnDemoSettings.xml and configure your own training-->prediction sessions.
+Application performs sequence of demo cases defined in EsnDemoSettings.xml.
+Input data has to be stored in a file (csv format).
+You can simply modify EsnDemoSettings.xml and configure your own cases.

 Other information